Information for New Clients

 For more on what to wear and what to expect, check out the Frequently Asked Questions section below.

 • New Rolfing clients generally start with the basic Ten Series.
-This series of 10 sessions gives us the space to be thorough and systematic with our work and set you up with a new baseline experience in your body.
+This gives us the space to be thorough and systematic with our work and set you up with a new baseline experience in your body.
 Read more about the Ten Series here.

 Our aim with the Ten Series is to create lasting changes in your experience of your body.
 There’s no requirement to return for continued work.
 Some clients will return to go deeper in the form of a Post-10 three or five session series, or for semi-regular tune-ups.
 These sessions are always adapted to your individual needs, at the time and pacing that works for you.